 What will change is a brands storytelling

-The leaders of sustainable packaging are doing a phenomenal job at creating substrates and materials that are compostable, recyclable or biodegradable while keeping commercial viability and application in mind.
+The leaders of sustainable packaging are doing a phenomenal job at creating substrates and materials that are compostable, recyclable, or biodegradable while keeping commercial viability and application in mind.
 Likewise, water and plant-based inks continue to improve in depth.
-All of this to say that, little will be felt on the design side of things.
-What will change is a brands storytelling around their considerate and conscious choices of sustainable packaging.
+All of this is to say that, little will be felt on the design side of things.
+What will change is a brand’s storytelling around its considerate and conscious choices of sustainable packaging.
 More and more brands will begin to weave those narratives into the back, and even front of packaging communications, to take credit for their efforts and capture consumer sentiments around the environment.”

-Interact is a branding and packaging design firm, strategically located in Boulder CO, positioned at the epicenter of natural foods movement.
-We work exclusively with food and beverage brands and help shape progressive, innovative and forward-thinking companies with millennial-led, entrepreneurial-minded leadership.
+Interact is a branding and packaging design firm, strategically located in Boulder CO, positioned at the epicenter of the natural foods movement.
+We work exclusively with food and beverage brands and help shape progressive, innovative, and forward-thinking companies with millennial-led, entrepreneurial-minded leadership.

 Creative Director at Danielle Townsend Design

 Good design in relation to sustainability

 Regarding packaging design, there are some exciting advancements in the use of augmented reality in conjunction with tailor-made brand experiences.
 Interactivity and consumer engagement is a space that looks like it will be the headline for 2018.

 Designers have an increasing role to play in the advocacy of sound design about sustainability.
 Designers are there to advise clients and brands on what are the most sustainable practices to engage with regarding packaging.
 This means designers need to become a more significant part of the conversation specifically where consumers are looking for minimal waste on the products they purchase.

 Packaging reduction doesn’t need to mean a lower perceived value